Fan Chih-ku

-Fan Chih-ku or Frank Fan (范植谷 (Fàn Zhígǔ)) is a Taiwanese politician.
+Fan Chih-ku or Frank Fan (范植谷 (Fàn Zhígǔ)) is a Taiwanese engineer and politician.
 He was the Administrative Deputy Minister of the Ministry of Transportation and Communications of the Republic of China since 2013.
 He also serves as the Director-General of the Taiwan Railways Administration.

 Education

-Fan obtained his bachelor's degree in transportation management from National Cheng Kung University in 1978, master's degree in geotechnical and transportation engineering from Asian Institute of Technology in Thailand in 1985 and doctoral degree in transportation technology and management from National Chiao Tung University in 2004.
+Fan obtained his bachelor's degree in transportation management from National Cheng Kung University in 1978, master's degree in geotechnical and transportation engineering from Asian Institute of Technology in Thailand in 1985 and earned his Ph.D. in transportation technology and management from National Chiao Tung University in 2004.